 Actor.
 Writer.
 Director.
 Nerd.

-Based in Brooklyn, New York, Devan Mickell Gallagher is a Meisner trained actor and recent graduate of the William Esper Studio's two-year program.
-With a unique quirkiness described as Zooey Deschanel meets Aubrey Plaza, she has appeared on television, in film, and on stage in NYC, and is best known for writing, directing, producing, and starring in the campy comedic thriller Z-Stuy (Los Angeles CineFest Semi-Finalist).
+Based in Brooklyn, New York, Devan Mickell Gallagher is an award-winning filmmaker, Meisner trained actor, and graduate of the William Esper Studio's two-year program.
+With a unique quirkiness described as Zooey Deschanel meets Aubrey Plaza, she has appeared on television, in film, and on stage in NYC, and is best known for writing, directing, producing, and starring in the campy comedic thriller Z-Stuy (Indie Spirit Award winner at the Women in Horror Film Festival, an official selection of the Ax Wound Film Festival, and a Semi-Finalist at the Los Angeles CineFest).

 She is currently co-writing / creating a sci-fi farcical play as well as a comedic web series and her second social thriller.